-Examples of Ineffective Descriptions:
+Examples of Ineffective Descriptions

-2. To secure employment in a field that can enhance my professional skills and experience.
+- To secure employment in a field that can enhance my professional skills and experience.

-3. I am looking for a job which could become a career.
+- I am looking for a job which could become a career.

-4. To obtain a position with your company.
+- To obtain a position with your company.

-5. My resume for employers to see for jobs I want.
+- My resume for employers to see for jobs I want.

-Don't Rush, Think It ThroughTry to describe in a short simple sentence the skills you possess and how you will benefit the employer.
-We allow up to 200 characters which is plenty to accomplish this goal.
-For help with other resume creation and resume account support topics please consult our help pages.
+Don't Rush, Think It ThroughTry to describe in one simple sentence the skills you possess and how you will benefit the employer.
+We allow up to 200 characters, which is plenty to accomplish this goal.
+You may be tempted not to put much time into this portion, but it is essential.